na-na-hi/renget/archive/rzimh.md

 "What the hell’s going on?!"she stammered.

 “I dunno,” Inigo approached Drekus slowly.
 This was the same mutant that Impakt had fought before.
-The villain that burnt the forest near Chihiro’s dojo, but he also delivered Jenkin’s note.
+The villain burnt the forest near Chihiro’s dojo, but he also delivered Jenkin’s note.
 Inigo needed to talk to him.

 "Revenge will come!"
 Drekus declared to the air.
 "Drekus will SMASH!
 Where is he?"
 He choked one of the masked men with one hand.